howewenann/fake_news/README.md

-fake_news
+long_texts
 ==============================

-analysis on fake news dataset with long text sequences
+analysis on a dataset with long text sequences

 Project Organization
 ------------